-(1) The option grants typically vest over four years; 25% on the anniversary of the grant date and in equal quarterly instalments thereafter.

-(2) Market values of RSU and PSU awards are valued based on the closing stock price of the Company on December 31, 2022 (\$22.67 per Ordinary Share).

-- (3) RSU awards granted on February 27, 2020, vest one-third after each of one year, two years and three years after the grant date. - (4) RSU awards granted on February 25, 2021, vest one-third after each of one year, two years and three years after the grant date. - (5) RSU award granted on September 15, 2020, vests one-third after each of one year, two years and three years after the grant date. - (6) RSU awards granted on June 15, 2021, vest one-third after each of one year, two years and three years after the grant date. - (7) RSU awards granted on February 24, 2022, vest one-third after each of one year, two years and three years after the grant date. - (8) The PSU awards were granted on December 8, 2021 and are subject to milestones, the first of which was achieved on November 22, 2022.
-The remaining milestones are not yet achieved as per December 31, 2022.
+- (1) The option grants typically vest over four years; 25% on the anniversary of the grant date and in equal quarterly installments thereafter. - (2) Market values of RSU and PSU awards are based on the closing stock price of the Company on December 31, 2023 (\$6.77 per Ordinary Share). - (3) RSU awards granted on February 25, 2021, vest in equal one-third tranches after each of one year, two years and three years after the grant date. - (4) RSU awards granted on June 15, 2021, vest in equal one-third tranches after each of one year, two years and three years after the grant date. - (5) RSU awards granted on September 14, 2021, vest in equal one-third tranches after each of one year, two years and three years after the grant date. - (6) RSU awards granted on February 24, 2022, vest in equal one-third tranches after each of one year, two years and three years after the grant date. - (7) RSU awards granted on April 29, 2022, vest in equal one-third tranches after each of one year, two years and three years after the grant date. - (8) RSU awards granted on February 24, 2023, vest in equal one-third tranches after each of one year, two years and three years after the grant date. - (9) RSU awards granted on June 13, 2023, vest in equal one-third tranches after each of one year, two years and three years after the grant date. - (10) RSU awards granted on October 5, 2023, vest in equal one-third tranches after each of one year, two years and three years after the grant date. - (11) The PSU awards were granted on December 8, 2021 and vest based on the achievement of certain specified milestones as well as a multiplier based on the Company's total shareholder return relative to the Nasdaq biotechnology index.
+As of December 31, 2023, two such milestones were not achieved based on the target achievement dates specified in the initial grant, thereby limiting the vesting of the shares underlying these PSU awards to a maximum of 80% of the initial PSU grant.

-GRANTS OF PLAN-BASED AWARDS FOR 2022
+GRANTS OF PLAN-BASED AWARDS FOR 2023